dogukanozdemir/Product-App/README.md

 In order to use the API, clients must authenticate themselves with valid credentials.
 There are two authentication endpoints available: api/auth/register and api/auth/login.

 Clients can register themselves by sending a POST request to the `/api/auth/register` endpoint with their username and password.
 After a successful registration, clients must then send a POST request to the `/api/auth/login` endpoint with their registered credentials to receive a JWT token, which must be included in the Authorization header of all subsequent requests.
-If a client attempts to access a protected endpoint without a valid JWT token, they will receive a 401 Unauthorized error response.
+If a client attempts to access a protected endpoint without a valid JWT token, they will receive a 403 Forbidden error response.

 ## Register
 To register a new client, use the following endpoint: